danmayer/churn/README.md

-        churn -c 10 #set minimum churn count on a file to 10 churn -c 5 -y -i "Gemfile" #mix and match churn --start_date "6 months ago" #Start looking at file changes from 6 months ago
+        churn -c 10 #set minimum churn count on a file to 10 churn -c 5 -y -i "Gemfile" #mix and match churn --start_date "6 months ago" #Start looking at file changes from 6 months ago churn -p "4 months ago" #churn the past history to build up data for the last 4 months churn --past_history #churn the past history for default 3 months to build up data
       ```

 ## Example Output